Elsie Allen: Basketry

+Co-founded by Allen and her mother, along with other weavers, the Pomo Indian Women's Club provided a social and professional space for basket makers, operating from 1940 to 1957.
+The club advocated for its members by establishing fair prices for their baskets.
+Additionally, they organized exhibitions and demonstrations to educate the public about Pomo basketry culture and artistry.

+After raising her children, Allen more fully dedicated herself to weaving and teaching Pomo basket making at the age of 62, following her mother's death in 1962.
+During the 1950s and 1960s, interest in basketry declined, including among the Pomo.
+In response, Allen began teaching the craft at the Mendocino Art Center to anyone who wanted to learn, regardless of whether they were Pomo or not.
+This decision, however, created controversy within her tribe.
+One of her last students was her niece, Susan Billy.
+With Billy, Allen felt she had found an apprentice who would carry on the basket weaving tradition and teach it to others.

+Published in 1972, Elsie Allen wrote Pomo Basketmaking: A Supreme Art for the Weaver.
+In this work, Allen provides detailed explanations and photographs that describe the Pomo's basket-making techniques.
+She shares her life story and offers insights on how to gather materials and create various styles of baskets.
+Moreover, the book preserved Allen's techniques, serving as an instruction manual for future generations in the art of Pomo basket weaving.

 Southern Pomo language

 Allen worked with linguist Abraham M. Halpern to document the Southern Pomo language.

 Legacy

 Allen died on December 31, 1990, at the age of 91.

 Together with Mabel McKay and Laura Somersal, Elsie Allen is regarded as one of the three best-known California basketweavers of her generation.
 Allen is the subject of several books, including Dot Brovarney, Susan Billy, and Suzanne Abel-Vidor's 2005 Remember Your Relations: Elsie Allen Baskets, Family, And Friends and Sandra J. Metzler's 1996 A promise kept: Basketry of the Pomo and the Elsie Allen basket collection.

 Elsie Allen High School in Santa Rosa, California, is named for her.